 If you claim turns into a lawsuit you may be entitled to the following relief:

 - Revocation of the seller’s license or business certificate

 Generally, a DTPA claim must be filed within two (2) years of the misleading, false, or deceptive act that caused the consumer’s damages.
 However, if the act was concealed by fraud, a consumer may be able to pursue the claim more than two years after the misleading, false, or deceptive act occurred.

 The outcome of any case depends on the specific facts and circumstances of the case.
-Call me at (210) 598-8286 or contact me online today for a free consultation to determine whether you have a viable cause of action.
+Call me at (210) 598-8286 or contact me online today to determine whether you have a viable cause of action.
 I am here to help.
 I serve San Antonio and surrounding areas including Boerne, Kerrville, Fredericksburg, Canyon Lake, New Braunfels and the Texas Hill Country.